Ferlab-Ste-Justine/terracd/README.md

   - **next_backend**: Absolute file name of the next backend to migrate to.
 It is assumed to be an absolute path not present in the working directory.

+The **termination_hooks** parameter takes the following fields:
+  - **always**: Always call a hook.
+If defined, it will always override the success/failure hooks.
+  - **success**: Hook to call when the terraform command succeeds.
+  - **failure**: Hook to call when the terraform command fails.

+Each termination hook has the following fields:
+  - **command**: Defines a command to run with its arguments
+  - **http_call**: Defines a simple http call to make against a remote endpoint

+The command hook has the following fields:
+  - **command**: Main command to run
+  - **args**: Array of arguments to pass to the command

+The http call hook has the following fields:
+  - **method**: Http method to use
+  - **endpoint**: Fully defined endpoint to call

 Example of a config file to run terraform apply:

 ```